alsiola/form-and-function/README.md

 * renderProps (object, optional) - Custom props to pass to the render component
 * validators (object, optional) - Form validation object - see validation
 * initialValues (object, optional) - Initial form values in the form `{ [fieldName]: value }`
-* onSubmit (function, optional) - Called on form submission with form values
+* onSubmit (function, optional) - Called on form submission with form values.
+Should return void or Promise<void>
-* onSubmitFailed (function, optional) - Called when submission fails due to validation errors, with form values
+* onSubmitFailed (function, optional) - Called when submission fails due to validation errors, with form values.
+Should return void or Promise<void>
 * onChange (function, optional) - Called when any form value changes, with all form values

 The render component you provide will receive the following props: